“What is this bullshit?” murmurs rang out, but nobody was stupid enough to say it too loud. Turns out, the school did enrol only the brightest.

 “I came to return your obsolete junk,” he announced indignantly as if he had actually expected to be greeted, bowed to and thanked.
 Quite reasonable for a highborn, all in all.

-I seethed anyway.
+I seethed.
 First of all, all tech was precious.
-Secondly, that was far from junk and not nearly as obsolete as he could imagine.
-Looks like the pompous brat did not get to peek at the contents or the tone would be much different.
-Or not.
-This cockiness hinted that perhaps he did not even open the damned thing.
-Why take it at all then?!
-None of this would have happened!
-This entitled, irritating brat.
+Secondly, that was far from junk, and not nearly as obsolete as he thought.
+Looks like the pompous brat did not get to peek at the contents, or the tone would be much different.

-He then did something worse than hurl infuriating insults.
+He then did something worse than hurl insults.
 After all, words were just that.
 Words.
 Actions, on the other hand, packed the real punch.

 Comments (0)